Agoric/documentation/main/getting-started/ertp-introduction.md

 In ERTP, *mints* create *digital assets*.
 Access to an asset's `mint` lets you create more digital assets of that kind.
 You can then store new assets in a *payment* or a *purse*.
-- `Payments`: Assets you intend to move between `purses` or to other destinations..
+- `Payments`: Assets you intend to move between `purses` or to other destinations.
 - `Purses`: Store assets until you withdraw them into a payment for use

 To send assets in ERTP: